smartcontractkit/documentation/docs/chainlink-keepers/introduction.md

 ## Select a Trigger

-To start using Chainlink Keepers, you must determine which trigger mechanism to use.
-The trigger mechanism determines when your function should run.
-The following triggers are avilable:
+Chainlink Keepers can execute smart contract functions according to a time schedule (time-based trigger), or execute smart contract functions using custom logic (custom logic trigger) that you provide.

 - [Time-based trigger](#time-based-trigger): If your contract function needs to run repeatedly using a pre-specified time schedule, use a [time based trigger](#time-based-trigger).
+Your contract does not need to be [Keepers-compatible](../compatible-contracts/).
-- [Custom logic trigger](#custom-logic-trigger): If your contract requires custom logic to run, use a [custom logic trigger](#custom-logic-trigger).
+- [Custom logic trigger](#custom-logic-trigger): If your contract requires custom logic to run, use a [custom logic trigger](#custom-logic-trigger) and make sure your contract is [Keepers-compatible](../compatible-contracts/).
 Examples of this include checking the balance on a contract, only executing limit orders when their levels are met, or changing the state of certain entities based on some on-chain conditions.

 ### Time-based Trigger

 Before you begin, deploy the contract that you want to automate.
 You will also need the ABI for your contract if it has not been verified.
-Your contract should **not** be [Keepers-compatible](../compatible-contracts/).
+Your contract does not have to be [Keepers-compatible](../compatible-contracts/).

 1. Open the Chainlink Keepers app.